The College Credit Plus Program

 Are you an academic high achiever?

-Would you like to cut the length and cost of your college education?
+Would you like to cut the cost and length of your college education?

-The Postsecondary Enrollment Options Program (PSEOP) was created by the Ohio Legislature to allow students to enroll in a college or university to earn both college and high school credit.
+The College Credit Plus Program (CCP) was created by the Ohio Legislature to allow students to enroll in a college or university to earn both college and high school credit.

 Advantages for college-level learning during high school